 This post is all about me being frank.
 It’s very unpersian, I know!
 And my mum would kill me if I ever mention any of it to our guests since we Iranians are constantly taught that our guests come first even if we really want to kick their awful trouble making children out of the house.

 This is for you.
-So you know what you’re getting yourself into and act less of a tourist when you’re around and finally not to humiliate yourself in Iran!
+So you know what you’re getting yourself into, act less of a tourist when you’re around and finally not to humiliate yourself in Iran!

 Trust me the whole Iranian nation will secretly thank me later. 😉